Farewell to an icon: the mansion of JJ Armes is demolished - California18

-El Paso, Texas.- From the outside and from a distance everything seems normal, but inside, admiration surprises locals and strangers when they see in ruins what was one of the most emblematic mansions in the city: the house of the famous international investigator Jay J. Armes , native of this city.
+From the outside and from a distance, everything seems normal, but inside, admiration surprises locals and strangers when they see in ruins what was one of the most emblematic mansions in the city: the house of the famous international researcher Jay J. Armes, a native of this city.

 The property, located at the crossroads of Yarbrough and North Loop, in the Lower Valley, valued at $1.6 million dollars, was demolished to turn it into a commercial plaza that will house dozens of establishments in an area with a high commercial impact.